freiburgermsu/PDIpy/docs/source/parameter_files.rst

  }

 - *visible_proportion* ``dict``: specifies proportion of the emission spectrum that resides within the visible region.
 - *lumens_per_watt* ``dict``: specifies the visual lumens that are emitted per watt of energy.
-This is used to convert between parameterized light intensity in units of lux or lumens into watts, which is necessary for subsequent calculations of incident photons.
+This is used to convert between parameterized light intensity in units of lux or lumens into watts, which is the necessary unit for subsequent PDIpy calculations.